 If the conflict has the potential to slow the pace of global economic growth, then the potential decline in demand may pull prices lower.
 However, if there is the potential for supply disruption in the region that produces the commodity, either directly or indirectly through logistical bottlenecks, that conflict may lead to higher prices.

-THE IMPACT ON EXCHANGE RATES IS MOST OFTEN DEPENDENT UPON THE
+THE IMPACT ON EXCHANGE RATES IS MOST OFTEN DEPENDENT UPON THE DEMAND FOR TREASURIES.

 If a flight-to-qualify takes place, the demand for dollars to buy U.S. Treasuries may lift the dollar price when compared to other currencies.